cglmoocs/bdaafall2015/docs/source/tp1-recommender.rst

 Review of Recommender systems
 ==========================================

 This is an example of term papers from one of the former students.
 Use this example as tip, not as your guidance for your project.
+We provide some part of chapters and references to help you design your project or paper.
+Do not limit your project or paper with the example.
+Work on your idea and address your findings.

 Classification of Recommendation Systems
 --------------------------------------------------